Access the Employer Classification Manual (ECM) online

 File all appeals on time

 The WSIB strictly enforces the statutory time limits for objecting to a WSIB decision.
-As of February 1, 2013, objections to return to work and work transition decisions must be received by the WSIB within 30 days of the decision letter date, and all other issues must be received within 6 months.
+Objections to return to work and work transition decisions must be received by the WSIB within 30 days of the decision letter date, and all other issues must be received within 6 months.
 All objections to a claim decision must be made using the WSIB’s new Intent to Object form.
-More information is available in the new Appeals Services Practice & Procedures document.

 Final WSIB decisions made by AROs must be appealed within six months of the decision date to the WSIAT.